fredoyetayo/African-Countries-and-Regions-States-Province/README.md

 # African-Countries-and-Regions-States-Province
-The list of all African states and their provinces/states or regions.
+The list of all African states and their provinces/states or regions in a .json file

 More being updated